serge-sedelnikov/ipa_dashboard_tool/README.md

 - `onSchedule()` - this method is executed on schedule.
 Fetch the data here and then call `sendEvent(dataId, data)` to update widgets on schedule.

 > If the above methods are not implemented, the exception will be thrown.

+## Sample MQTT Message Job

+`jobs/sample-mqtt-job.js` contains a class that implements the base `MqttMessageJob` class (`src/base/mqtt-job.js`).

+The class must implement following methods:

+- `getMqttBrokerUri()` - needs to return a string with the MQTT broker address.
+Must include the protocol as well.
+For instance: `mqtt://mqtt.intelligentpackaging.online`;
+- `getListOfTopics()` - must return the array of topics the job needs to subscribe to.
+The array must be an array of strings.
+For instabce: `['topic1', 'topic2/#', 'topic3/eventType1/value']`;
+- `onMessage(topic, message)` - is executed every time the MQTT message arrives. `topic` is a string with the topic that fired the event. `message` is a `Buffer` that contains arrived message payload.

 ## Job life cycle: